1921–22 Prima Divisione: Preliminary play-offs

 Vicenza were relegated to 1922–23 Seconda Divisione.

 Internazionale received a walkover as their opponents Sport Club Nazionale Lombardia went bankrupt and disbanded.

-Barrage
+Barrage play-offs

 The CCI was very rich but it suffered the lack of international recognition by the FIFA, so an agreement with the FIGC was found.
 On July 9 and 16, Inter and Derthona and the other four bottom clubs of the Northern League were challenged by six FIGC’s clubs.

 Venezia was the sole CCI club to be relegated to the 1922–23 Seconda Divisione following the defeat by FIGC’s Rivarolese.
 Spezia was re-elected when CCI’s Livorno bought and merged with its FIGC's counterpart Pro Livorno, freeing a slot.

-Extra matches
+(*) Since the away goal rule wasn't applied, a tie-break was needed: